Auto Loan Calculator with Extra Payment

 What's the best loan term for an auto loan?

-Should I get pre-approved before shopping?
+Should I get pre-approved before shopping for a car?

 Can I pay off my auto loan early?